HRG-OFFICIAL/ApniDukaan-Ecommerce/MANUAL_ASSISTANCE_GUIDE.md

-# 🛠️ ShopSphere Development - Manual Assistance Guide
+# 🛠️ ApniDukaan Development - Manual Assistance Guide

 This guide provides step-by-step instructions for manually resolving common issues and providing assistance when the automated startup script needs help.